greiginsydney/Intervalometerator/docs/step4-setup-upload-options.md

 ## Google Drive

 1. Before you can use Google Drive, you need to have installed the Google API at the setup stage.
 If you're not sure, browse to the /transfer page and open the "Upload method" pulldown.
-If Google Drive is greyed out and can't be selected, the options weren't installed.
-To install them, jump to step 32 of the [step1-setup-the-Pi.md](https://github.com/greiginsydney/Intervalometerator/blob/master/docs/step1-setup-the-Pi.md) process.
+If Google Drive is greyed out and can't be selected, that option has not been installed.
+To install it, jump to step 32 of the [step1-setup-the-Pi.md](https://github.com/greiginsydney/Intervalometerator/blob/master/docs/step1-setup-the-Pi.md) process.

 2. Google Drive won't let an app like the intvlm8r upload files without you first granting consent.
-Navigate to [console.developers.google.com/start/api?id=drive](console.developers.google.com/start/api?id=drive) and login to your Google account to commence this process:
+Navigate to [https://console.developers.google.com/start/api?id=drive](https://console.developers.google.com/start/api?id=drive) and login to your Google account to commence this process:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/11004787/78420245-14d81200-7699-11ea-85fa-f0c404b95d18.png" width="50%">